 A: As part of its efforts to keep traffic moving on Bangerter Highway now and into the future, UDOT will construct freeway-style interchanges at four locations on Bangerter Highway:

 The improvements will be similar to the interchanges on Bangerter Highway at 7800 South and Redwood Road.
-State Environmental Studies were completed by June 2016 and construction is scheduled to begin in early 2017.
+State Environmental Studies were completed by June 2016 and construction is scheduled to begin in May 2017.

 Q: Why is it necessary to change these intersections?

 A: The intersections serve the fast-growing area of western Salt Lake County and the improvements will reduce congestion and improve traffic flow along Bangerter Highway and the east-west arterial roads.
 These are four of many Bangerter Highway intersections that UDOT plans to replace with interchanges over the next twenty years.